 The Western Isles of Scotland

-- Explore some of Scotland's most iconic and interesting castles - Eilean Donan, Dunvegan and Kisimul
+- Explore some of Scotland's most iconic and interesting historical sites

 - Stays on the rugged Isle of Harris and the magical Isle of Skye

-- Visit inspirational Abbotsford House, Melrose Abbey and Rosslyn Chapel
+- Visits to the inspirational Abbotsford House, Melrose Abbey and Rosslyn Chapel

-- Return journey on the Jacobite Steam train
+- Return steam journeys on the Jacobite & Strathspey Railway

-- Our private coach enables visits to places not easily reached by public transport
+- Travelling by private coach allows us to visit places that are not easily reached by public transport

-We travel the length of the Outer Hebrides before journeying eastwards to the Isle of Skye; a land of silken moors, jagged mountains, sparkling lochs and soaring sea cliffs.
-On the mainland, we combine iconic rail journeys such as the Jacobite steam train to Mallaig, the Kyle of Lochalsh and the newly re-opened Borders Railway, with some of Scotland's cultural jewels.
+Travel up through the Outer Hebrides, before heading eastwards to the Isle of Skye.
+On the mainland, combine iconic rail journeys such as the Jacobite steam train with some of Scotland's cultural jewels.
+Visits include Eilean Donan Castle and the Rosslyn Chapel.

 Day 1 – Welcome to Glasgow